CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/AzureArc-DirectMode.md

-# Exercise 1: Deploying Azure Arc Data Controller and Azure Arc-enabled SQLMI business critical in Direct Mode
+# Exercise 1: Deploying Azure Arc Data Controller and Azure Arc-enabled SQLMI business critical in direct connectivity mode
   Duration: 45 Minutes

 In this exercise you will connect an existing Kubernetes cluster to Azure using Azure Arc-enabled Kubernetes.
 You will also deploy an Azure data controller in direct connectivity mode to a customer location using Azure portal and Azure CLI.